top of page

 How to leverage the results of a PR campaign

-A frustration scenario we’ve seen several times, is when companies don’t make the most of the pot of gold in their backyard.
-A list of subscribers that have actively signed up that never hear about your great success.
+A frustrating scenario we’ve seen several times is when companies don’t make the most of the marketing work they’ve already done.
+There’s no point in having a list of subscribers if they never hear about your success.

 Email subscribers are there to hear about your news, your thoughts, and whether or not they know it, your success.
 Every month, make it a point to include your media hits in your newsletter.

-Contact our Vancouver PR firm to start earning the media hits that can help grow your business.
+Ready to start earning media hits that can help grow your business?
+Contact Mind Meld PR today.

 bottom of page